terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

   Run the following commands to delete from reclamation.

   ```
-  ibmcloud resource reclamations # it lists all the resources in reclamation state, get the secret manager relamation ID
+  ibmcloud resource reclamations # it lists all the resources in reclamation state, get the reclamation ID of the secret manager service
   ibmcloud resource reclamation-delete <secret-manager-id>
   ```